-I have occasionally run sponsored posts from eBuzzing.
-All of these are labelled as such in the last line of the post and only express views I freely and genuinely hold.
+I have occasionally run sponsored posts from Teads (previously called eBuzzing).
+All of these are labelled as such in the post and only express views I freely and genuinely hold.

 I am a participant in the Amazon Europe S.à.r.l.
 Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk/Javari.co.uk.

-I also participate in occasional other affiliate schemes.
+I also occasionally participate in other affiliate schemes.